HaxeFoundation/haxe-evolution/proposals/0000-immutable-wrappers.md

 In addition to safer code and denoting where side effects can happen, adding information about mutability may enable static analyzer improvements, such as automatic inlining of constant expressions or elimination of function calls with unused return values.

-`@:pure` methods or expressions may be allowed as initial values for static variables.
+`@:const` methods or expressions may be allowed as initial values for static variables.

 ## Unresolved questions

-How to handle `@:pure`-ness in interfaces or overridden methods?
+How to handle `@:const`-ness in interfaces or overridden methods?
 (We should probably enforce that they're the same, as if they're part of the type signature.)

-Is it feasible for the compiler to try to infer `@:pure`-ness of a method body?
+Is it feasible for the compiler to try to infer `@:const`-ness of a method body?

-There should probably be a way for methods to auto-"constify" their return value as field access does, i.e. you can call this method on a value or a Const, but if called on the Const, the return value is a Const too.
-This would be useful for getters, array access, iterators...
-One option is to allow `@:pure` to take a type as an optional argument: `@:pure(Const<Array<T>>)`.
-This would mean that when the method is called on a `Const` value, the return value will be cast to `Const<Array<T>>` instead of the usual return type.

 In some cases it may be necessary to use `untyped` to convert a Const back to its original value (for example in a method which accepts `Const<T>` as an argument; Neko's Array.concat was one case where this was necessary.)
 In my opinion this is okay and shouldn't be feared. `untyped` removes the type system's ability to make correctness guarantees, which is okay as long as its use is self-contained and easy enough to reason about so we can make those guarantees ourselves.